rendeirolab/LazySlide/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior, please compile a miniumum reproducible example here.
+Steps to reproduce the behavior, please compile a minimum reproducible example here.
-If your problem is slide-specific, please take a sceenshot first.
+If your problem is slide-specific, please take a screenshot first.
 You may be asked to upload sample data when needed.

 ```python
 copy-paste the code to reproduce the bug here